 You’ll love the fresh-tasting bits of red fruits!

-This creamy and fruity dessert is already gorgeous and delicious by itself.
+This creamy and fruity dessert is gorgeous and delicious.

 Just like a pie, this blueberry galette is buttery, flaky, and full of fruity flavors.